 If a frustrated herding dog that lives in a backyard and just gets a walk here and there chases squirrels or rabbits in his yard, no one cares.
-If it does the same thing with kids on skateboards, people start caring rather quickly.
-However, it’s the same behavior.
-In one context it's perfectly okay.
-In another context not so much.
+However, people start caring rather quickly if it does the same with kids on skateboards.
+It’s the same behavior.
+In one context, it’s perfectly okay.
+In another context, not so much.
 This generally applies to most so-called dog misbehavior.
-It seldom is the behavior we take issue with, just the context it occurs in.
+It seldom is the behavior we take issue with, just the context in which it occurs.
 A dog that mauls an intruder is a hero.
 A dog that does it to a welcome visitor is a liability.

-The behaviors of our dogs we take issue with are generally all normal behaviors.
-If they were expressed in an appropriate context, we wouldn’t care but they are often not.
+The behaviors of our dogs we take issue with are generally all normal.
+If they were expressed in an appropriate context, we wouldn’t care, but they are often not.
 So why is this happening?

 Dogs have genetic needs; desires they are born with.
 These drives need an outlet.
 If we don’t provide an appropriate outlet, our dog will find something to replace it with.
 These displacement activities serve the purpose of taking the edge off its built-up frustration for what is missing.
-We are most likely not going to care for what our dog comes up with.
-Some displacement activities are easy to understand and relate back like the skateboard chasing example.
-Others are less obvious to relate back but they have the same reason behind them.
+We will most likely not care for what our dog comes up with.
+Some displacement activities are easy to understand and relate to, like the skateboard chasing example.
+Others are less obvious to relate to but have the same reason behind them.
 Common examples are eating sprinkler heads, digging holes in the yard, pacing fences, and so on.
 The dog is acting out of genetic frustration.

 Components of Biological Dog Fulfillment